codelableidenvelux/TemporalCluster_Codes_2022/README.md

   - screen_size: size of the smartphone screen in inches

-- Datasets for the cognitive tests results (see (psytest_analysis.m)[psytest_analysis.m]) and some supplementary analysis (see (extra_analysis.m)[extra_analysis.m]).
+- Datasets for the cognitive tests results (see [psytest_analysis.m](psytest_analysis.m)) and some supplementary analysis (see [extra_analysis.m](extra_analysis.m)).
 Here we have separated datasets for each cognitive test since the corresponding JIDs are obtained by accumutaing a window of +/- 10 days around the test time.
   - [data_proc_2back](data_proc_2back.mat)
   - [data_proc_corsi](data_proc_corsi.mat)
   - [data_proc_rtime](data_proc_rtime.mat)